whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-08-Selected-By-Harrison-Blake-Subscription-Box-January-2016-Review-Coupon.md

 <DD>Value $15</DD>
 </DL>

 <p>This bracelet is beaded on a clear elastic material so it's stretchable to fit your wrist.
-It's very light in weight and the beads themselves are about 1/4 inch in length each.</p>
+It's very light in weight and the beads themselves are about 1/4 inch in length, so not too bulky or big.</p>

 <center><img src="/images/HarrisonBlakeJan2016Bracelet2.jpg" border="0" style="border:none;max-width:100%;" /></center>
 <figcaption>A closer look at the beads</figcaption>

 <br>

 <p>The beads have shades of brown with some wood markings on them.
-I think it has an urban/outdoor look to it that can go with your everyday attire, either by itself or layered.
+I think it has an urban/outdoor look that can go with your everyday attire, either by itself or layered.
 This will go great with the watch!</p>

 <br>